Financial Definitions

 Cryptocurrency

 Cryptocurrency is a digital or virtual currency that relies on cryptography to secure transactions and control the creation of new units.
 It is a decentralized form of currency, meaning it operates on a decentralized system rather than being regulated by a central authority.
 This decentralized system is typically based on blockchain technology, which is a distributed ledger maintained by a network of computers.
-They are designed to be secure, transparent, and immutable.
-They offer benefits such as decentralization, privacy, and fast transactions.
+This network of computers makes it nearly impossible to counterfeit.
+Because no one person or entity can control them, it is much harder to be regulated or manipulated.
+They are designed to be secure, transparent, and unchangeable, along with offering benefits such as privacy, and quick transactions.

 D